Emotional eating isn’t just about food.

 It can help you:

-This isn’t about strict control or restriction, it’s about understanding what’s driving the
+This isn’t about strict control or restriction, it’s about understanding what’s driving the pattern, and creating a more natural and supportive relationship with food.

 Sessions are calm, guided, and designed to help you enter a deeply relaxed state.